AdaGold/scrabble/README.md

 | M : 2  | Z : 1 |

 #### Modifications to `Player`
-Create specs for and add to the `Player` class the following instance methods:
+Create tests for and add to the `Player` class the following instance methods:

 - `#tiles` a collection of letters that the player can play (max 7)
 - `#draw_tiles(tile_bag)` fills tiles array until it has 7 letters from the given tile bag